lennyboyle/PublicKB/Network/hairpin-nats.md

 **Q - What is a hairpin NAT?**

 A - Also referred to as "hairpinning", hairpinning describes a communication between two hosts behind the same NAT device using their mapped endpoint.

-**Q- Does CenturyLink Cloud allow hairpinning or Hairpin NATs?**
+**Q - Does CenturyLink Cloud allow hairpinning or Hairpin NATs?**

-A - No.
+A - YES (As of 2/2/16).

-### Workarounds

-**Q - What workarounds are available?**
+**Q - What does the traffic flow look like?**

-A - There are three solutions which are outlined below.

-Option 1.(easiest) - Utilize a host file locally on the VM's where the DNS name needs to resolve locally.
-There are a lot of resources available on the web with instructions for modifying your hosts file, but here are some basic instructions.

-Windows
-- From Start -> Run or from within an explorer window in Server 2012, type notepad c:\windows\system32\drivers\etc\hosts.
-At the bottom of the file, add a line including the internal IP, hit tab, and then input the DNS name that you want to resolve to the internal IP instead of the external IP.

-Linux
-- Use SSHto login to your Linux server.
-Edit the /etc/hosts file with an editor such as vi, pico or emacs.
-At the bottom of the file, add a line including the internal (private) IP, hit tab, and then input the DNS name that you want to resolve to the internal (private) IP instead of the external (public) IP.
-Save the /etc/hosts file.

-Option 2.(situational) - Utilize the Shared Load Balancer for the public address.
-Because the Load Balancer sits in a DMZ zone, the public addresses used here are available from within the same data center.
-The Shared Load Balancer only supports traffic on port 80 and 443, and does not support SSL Offloading.
-Instructions for utilizing the Shared Load Balancer are found here:  https://www.ctl.io/knowledge-base/network/creating-a-self-service-load-balancing-configuration/

-Option 3.
-Configure a local DNS server and point your servers to use that.
-This DNS server will have A records to direct traffic as required and use Root Hints to perform all other external record lookups.
+A - Internal traffic destined to a IP address that resolves in a static mapping will have it’s source address NAT’d to that of the closest interface to the resolved endpoint.
+This is to ensure that the traffic flow utilizes the firewall and does not result in a half open state because of a direct server return.

+**Q - Can I still filter source addresses destined to my mapped endpoint?**

+A - Yes but RFC1918 space will need to be added.